HunterStevens/labs-engineering-standards/docs/topics/github.md

 -   None

-## (GH-311) Require GitHub Branch Protection setup for the master branch
+## (GH-311) Require GitHub Branch Protection setup for the main branch

-All GitHub repositories must be setup with [branch protection](https://help.github.com/en/github/administering-a-repository/about-protected-branches) enabled for the `master` branch as follows:
+All GitHub repositories must be setup with [branch protection](https://help.github.com/en/github/administering-a-repository/about-protected-branches) enabled for the `main` branch as follows:

 -   Required approving reviews: 2 (or more)
 -   Require status checks to be passing before merging (enabled)